alessandrocandolini/di-alternatives/README.md

 * [arrow](https://github.com/arrow-kt/arrow) as a functional companion library, when appropriate/needed
 * [sqldelight](https://github.com/cashapp/sqldelight) for a SQL-first approach to deal with sql DBs

-[anvil](https://github.com/square/anvil) is a very interesting approach to scale dagger projects in Kotlin, however here I've decided to try [hint](https://dagger.dev/hilt/).
+[anvil](https://github.com/square/anvil) is a very interesting approach to scale dagger projects in Kotlin, however here I've decided to use [hint](https://dagger.dev/hilt/), primarily because the ergonomics is optimised for the Android usecase.
 More info on anvil can be found [here](https://developer.squareup.com/blog/introducing-anvil/).

 This project does NOT make usage of [koin](https://github.com/InsertKoinIO/koin).
 The lack of compile-time safety is already enough as an argument to stop me from taking koin into seriously account (not to mention the fact that should more properly considered a service locator).